Net metering: Energy storage

-Net metering systems can have energy storage integrated, to store some of the power locally (i.e. from the renewable energy source connected to the system) rather than selling everything back to the mains electricity grid.
+Net metering systems can have energy storage integrated, to store some of the power locally (i.e. from the renewable energy source connected to the system) rather than selling everything to the mains electricity grid.
 Often, the batteries used are industrial deep cycle batteries as these last for 10 to 20 years.
 Lead-acid batteries are often also still used, but last much less long (5 years or so).
 Lithium-ion batteries are sometimes also used, but too have a relatively short lifespan.
 Finally, nickel-iron batteries last the longest with a lifespan of up to 40 years.
 A 2017 study of solar panels with battery storage indicated an 8 to 14 percent extra consumption of electricity from charging and discharging batteries.

 Adoption by country

 Australia

 In some Australian states, the "feed-in tariff" is actually net metering, except that it pays monthly for net generation at a higher rate than retail, with Environment Victoria Campaigns Director Mark Wakeham calling it a "fake feed-in tariff."
 A feed-in tariff requires a separate meter, and pays for all local generation at a preferential rate, while net metering requires only one meter.
 The financial differences are very substantial.

-In Victoria, from 2009, householders were paid 60 cents for every excess kilowatt hour of energy fed back into the state electricity grid.
+In Victoria, from 2009, householders were paid 60 cents for every excess kilowatt hour of energy fed into the state electricity grid.
 This was around three times the retail price for electricity at that time.
 However, subsequent state governments reduced the feed-in in several updates, until in 2016 the feed-in is as low as 5 cents per kilowatt hour.

-In Queensland starting in 2008, the Solar Bonus Scheme pays 44 cents for every excess kilowatt hour of energy fed back into the state electricity grid.
+In Queensland starting in 2008, the Solar Bonus Scheme pays 44 cents for every excess kilowatt hour of energy fed into the state electricity grid.
 This is around three times the current retail price for electricity.
 However, from 2012, the Queensland feed in tariff has been reduced to 6-10 cents per kilowatt hour depending on which electricity retailer the customer has signed up with.

 Australian smart grid technologist, Steve Hoy, originated the opposing concept of "True Zero", as opposed to "Net Zero", to express the emerging capability to trace electricity through net metering.
 The meter allows consumers to trace their electricity to the source, making clean energy more accessible to everyone.